marioroy/mce-sort/README.md

 Fedora 20 x86_64.
 The box has 16 real cores (32 logical PEs).

 Running with 1 core takes 405.848 seconds to sort the pointer array.
-Interestingly enough is that it takes 357.870 seconds with mce-sort.
+Interestingly enough is that it takes 357.870 seconds with mce-sort1.
 The pre-sorting stage creates up to 95 partitions which are sorted individually afterwards.